railwayapp/docs/src/docs/guides/public-networking.md

 **Workaround 2 - Changing your Domain's Nameservers**

 You can also change your domain's nameservers to point to Cloudflare's nameservers.
 This will allow you to use a CNAME record for the root domain.
 Follow the instructions listed on Cloudflare's documentation to [change your nameservers.](https://developers.cloudflare.com/dns/zone-setups/full-setup/setup/)

+## Support

+Looking for the technical specs like timeouts, TLS information, etc?
+Check out the [Public Networking reference page](/reference/public-networking).

+Having trouble connecting to your app from the internet?
+Check out the [Fixing Common Errors guide](/guides/fixing-common-errors) or reach out on our <a href="https://discord.gg/railway" target="_blank">Discord</a>.